Accelerator Awards Frequently Asked Questions

 If a technology received an Accelerator Award, the project must be complete with affirmative results before applying for TVSF Phase 2 funding.
 The Phase 2 application will require submission of a summary of the Accelerator Award project, including metrics that indicate successful completion and the validation/proof process employed.

-The Accelerator Awards selection committee consists of a representative of the Keenan Center for Entrepreneurship, and external partners with a range of commercialization, investment and entrepreneurial expertise.
+The Accelerator Awards selection committee consists of a representative of Innovation and Commercialization who chairs the committee, and external participants with a range of commercialization, investment and entrepreneurial expertise.
 The selection committee reviews proposals and the pitch presentations and makes recommendations for funding.
-Funding decisions are made by the Ohio Third Frontier based upon recommendations of the selection committee.
+Award recommendations are confirmed by the selection committee chair and recommendations are subject to approval by the Ohio Third Frontier.

 Eligibility